Guidelines for Success at GVSU

 - An effort should be made to maintain a collaborative environment, through special opportunities for staff members to have shared hours and constructive interactions with the rest of the unit or department

-- A pilot period of up to three months is required before final approval of a flexible work arrangement.
+- A pilot period of 3 months is recommended for a flexible work arrangement.
+Other durations may be used as appropriate.
 This period allows both the supervisor and staff member to evaluate the success of the arrangement.

 We would like to thank Duke University Human Resources for assisting GVSU in developing our Guidelines for Success.